-In that regard, green tea may have between 100 and 200mg of EGCG in one cup.
+In that regard, green tea may have between 50 to 100 mg of EGCG in one cup of 250 ml.
 The specific quantity varies based on the brew time and temperature.

 In comparison, one study found that matcha has 137 times greater available concentration of EGCG than a specific type of green tea called China Green Tips green tea (4).
 But generally, matcha has at least 7 times greater available concentration of EGCG than other green teas.

 This shows that matcha potentially has a greater weight loss capacity.

 However, note that the amount of EGCG in a cup of tea may be different from the amount you absorb in your body (less than 0.1% of the catechins you ingest appear in your blood).
 Besides, your body rapidly eliminates most of the EGCG from your blood (half of it would be gone within about 3 hours).

 Therefore, you should also consider the potential health benefits of each, since that may tip the scale when evaluating the better weight loss option.

 Health is an important consideration when answering the question, “Is matcha or green tea better for weight loss?”

 The health benefits of either matcha or green tea may far outweigh the weight-loss benefits.
 Also, any safety issues involved can downgrade potential weight-loss benefits.

 Let’s start by analyzing their potential health benefits.